The Bob's Burgers Movie

-The Bob's Burgers Movie is a 2022 American animated musical comedy film based on the Fox animated television series Bob's Burgers.
-It is directed by the series creator Loren Bouchard and series director Bernard Derriman (in their feature directorial debuts), written by Bouchard and Nora Smith, and produced by Janelle Momary-Neely, Bouchard, and Smith.
-The original voice cast from the series reprises their roles including H. Jon Benjamin, Dan Mintz, Eugene Mirman, Larry Murphy, John Roberts, Kristen Schaal, David Wain, Zach Galifianakis, and Kevin Kline.
-As the events of the film take place between the 12th and 13th seasons of Bob's Burgers, the plot follows Bob and his family as they struggle to pay their loan after a sinkhole opens in front of their restaurant and affects business, while the kids try to solve the murder of a carnie.
+The Bob's Burgers Movie is a 2022 American animated musical comedy film based on the animated sitcom.
+It was directed by series creator Loren Bouchard and series director Bernard Derriman, and written by Bouchard and Nora Smith.
+The original voice cast from the series reprise their roles, including H. Jon Benjamin, Dan Mintz, Eugene Mirman, Larry Murphy, John Roberts, Kristen Schaal, David Wain, Zach Galifianakis, and Kevin Kline.
+Set between the 12th and 13th seasons of Bob's Burgers, the plot follows Bob and his family's struggles with paying their loan after a sinkhole opens in front of their restaurant and affects business, while the kids try to solve the murder of a carnie.

-The film premiered at the El Capitan Theatre in Hollywood on May 17, 2022, and was theatrically released by 20th Century Studios in the United States on May 27, 2022, following previous delays of almost two years due to the COVID-19 pandemic.
-It received positive reviews from critics and has grossed $34 million worldwide.
-The film was dedicated to character designer Dave Creek and matte painter Denise Fuller, both of whom died prior to its release.
+The Bob's Burgers Movie premiered at the El Capitan Theatre in Hollywood on May 17, 2022, and was theatrically released by 20th Century Studios in the United States on May 27, following previous delays of almost two years due to the COVID-19 pandemic.
+The film received positive reviews from critics, and grossed $34 million against a $38 million budget.